watson-developer-cloud/openwhisk-sdk/README.md

 * `headers.X-Watson-Learning-Opt-Out`: opt-out of data collection.

-* `version_date` : Release date of the API version in YYYY-MM-DD format.
+* `version` : Release date of the API version in YYYY-MM-DD format.

 * `workspace_id` : The unique identifier of the workspace.